reecemartin/leetcode-solution-space/7-reverse-integer/readme.txt

 My solution once I trimmed extraneous case checking beats 80% on runtime and 70% on memory.

+I think its worth pointing out that the vagueness of this question and its constraints (no interviewer to tell you not do do "that") means a lot of people use very simple solutions that anyone could come up with if they knew it was allowed.

 Notes I wrote in my code initially: upper limit on int 2147483647 Not an Ok input